bhansconnect/roc-async/02-future-continuation/README.md

 We will use the tokio current thread executor because it only runs on a single thread.

 A note on cost.
-Currently this is using fat pointer boxed dyn Future's.
+Currently this is using fat pointer boxed dyn Future's (I was hoping async ffi would fix this, but it still boxes a pointer and has that cost).
 As such, every time we call a host async effect function, we have to allocate a box on the heap.
 I guess long term potentially these could be bump allocated to minimize the cost, but it is definitely an extra cost.
 Though bump allocation may not be possible due to getting a task local requiring running asyncronously.